 Peanut Butter Pie

-This Peanut Butter Pie is one of the most incredible desserts ever!
+This Peanut Butter Pie is one of the most incredible desserts I’ve ever eaten.
 It has a creamy, luscious texture and a rich peanut butter flavor.

-The peanut butter filling has a creamy, silky texture and a rich flavor, accented by a chocolate graham crust, a touch of pillowy whipped cream on top, and bits of chopped peanut butter cup.
+The peanut butter filling has a creamy, silky, mousse-like texture and a rich flavor, accented by a chocolate graham crust, a touch of pillowy whipped cream on top, and bits of chopped peanut butter cup.

 So many textures, so many flavors, and complete heaven.